-In order to move the argument along, I make two assumptions that I will not seek to justify, but which are necessary to focus on the central argument.
-The first is that effective monitoring and enforcement will be put in place.
-The targets agreed to at climate change negotiations in Kyoto, Japan, in December, 1997, will be more than aspirational goals toward which all parties will endeavor.
-A showing of sufficient good works or other manifestations of earnest and well-intentioned effort will not be enough to constitute compliance.
+manifestations of earnest and well-intentioned effort will not be enough to constitute compliance.
 Achieving the target will be the only thing that counts.
 The second assumption is that a domestic cap-and-trade system will be put in place.
-Given the uncertainty of economic growth rates, fuel use trends, and technological change, it hard to see how the quantitative goal established in Kyoto would be achieved otherwise, and how other Annex I parties could expect to meet their goals efficiently without such a system.
+Given the uncertainty of economic growth rates, fuel use trends and technological change, it hard to see how the quantitative goal established in Kyoto would be achieved otherwise, and how other Annex I parties could expect to meet their goals efficiently without such a system.

-THE PROBLEM OF ALLOCATION
+2. THE PROBLEM OF ALLOCATION

-A national cap, as suggested by the Kyoto Protocol's targets for Annex I parties, is most usefully seen as each party's initial allocation of the capacity of the Earth's atmosphere to act as a repository for GHG emissions.
+A national cap, such as is suggested by the Kyoto targets for Annex I parties, is most usefully seen as each party's initial allocation of the capacity of the earth's atmosphere to act as a repository for greenhouse gas emissions.
 There may be debate whether a limit on that capacity exists, and if so, what it is; but it should be recognized that the ostensible, underlying premise of proposals to take action is that there is such a limit.
 This capacity has become a concern, not because we have been heretofore morally obtuse, but because the scope of human activity has expanded so much.

 Defining the problem as one of emerging scarcity implicitly asserts that the problem is not one of limiting a socially undesirable activity, as is the case with tobacco, for example.
 This distinction is a subtle one, since both motivations seek to limit use, but it is fundamental.
-One needs only to ask whether the objective is to eliminate the use of what is being limited.
+One needs only ask whether the objective is to eliminate the use of what is being limited.
 The impositions placed upon smokers do not reflect any underlying scarcity, and most people would not care if the strictures against tobacco were to lead to no smoking at all.
 On the whole, it would be hard to argue that society would be much changed.
 The argument is quite different with respect to energy.
 Aside from a few romantics, very few find the notion of a world without the forms of energy associated with the industrial age to be appealing.
 Society would be very different without such energy, whereas the same cannot be said for tobacco.